matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **RESTful APIs**

 - Programmatic access to products and services:
-    - Typically use JSON as an interchange format.
+    - Typically, use JSON as an interchange format.
     - Use OAuth 2.0 for authentication and authorization.
 - Enabled through the Google Cloud Platform Console.
 - To help you control spend, most include daily quotas and rates (limits):